Suor/django-cacheops/README.rst

         # to other django.contrib.auth models for an hour
         'auth.*': {'ops': ('fetch', 'get'), 'timeout': 60*60},

-        # Cache gets, fetches, counts and exists to Permission
+        # Cache all queries to Permission
-        # 'all' is just an alias for ('get', 'fetch', 'count', 'exists')
+        # 'all' is just an alias for {'get', 'fetch', 'count', 'aggregate', 'exists'}
         'auth.permission': {'ops': 'all', 'timeout': 60*60},

         # Enable manual caching on all other models with default timeout of an hour